OpenSatKit/cfsat/README.md

     cd build/exe/cpu1
     ./core-cpu1

+If the cFS fails to start and you get a message like *Aborted (core dumped)* then try running in privileged mode and refer to the *cFSAT Quick Start Guide* for potential reasons why unprivilged mode failed.
+    sudo ./core-cpu1

 ## Run Python Ground System Applcation
 In a new terminal window run the Ground System application and establish telemetry flow: